free-audio/interop-tracker/README.md

-# inter-operability-bug-tracker
+# Inter Operability Tracker

-A place to track bugs between host and plugins
+A place to track bugs between host and plugins.